-Frankenstein Computers can easily address cleaning your computer by either a remote session, or here in our shop.
+Frankenstein Computers can easily address spring cleaning for your computer by either a remote session, or in shop.
 There are some things that our clients can do to fix the issues as well, and we have included a list of common things to look for if your drive is filling up.

 It’s easy for your Windows PC to run low on space, especially if you’ve used the system for a while.
 Fortunately, there are some ways in which you can check free hard drive space to work out what files and things are taking up too much space on your PC.
 Here’s a look at the key issues.